-2.7.2.
+2.6.2.
 OS Layer in the Controller

 The OS layer includes the operating system, network and physical I/O drivers.
-The controller operating system is pSOS v2.5.
+The controller operating system is VxWorks v6.8.

-The crypto library for IPSec is provided by the OpenSSL Toolkit..
+The crypto library for IPSec is provided by the OpenSSL Toolkit.